dnzengou/tokenlab/docs/Africa-Token-Lab_Blockchain-for-traceability_022020.md

 ### Implementation process

-Below are identified the key components of implementing a blockchain traceability solution, independantly of the industry of focus;
+Below are identified the project's key components for implementing a blockchain traceability solution, independantly of the industry of focus;

-1. Preliminary Assessment
+• Initiation: Preliminary Assessment
-2. Technical Feasibility and Financial Viability
+• Planning: Policy and Organizational Framework; Technical Feasibility and Financial Viability
-3. Policy and Organizational Framework
-4. Outputs
+• Execution: Human Centered Design and Roll out;
+• Closure: Control and Monitoring; Output.

 The scope of the study is as follows;

 1. Preliminary Assessment
 1.1.
-Project scope
+Project scope;
 1.1.1.
 The framework within which the study is carried out;
 1.1.2.
 Infrastructure assessment, necessary for safely, securely, sustainably and efficiently managing the project;
 1.1.3.
 Project rationales.

 1.2.
 Identification of potential stakeholders and partners; Quantify needs;
 1.3.
 Evaluation of customers and stakeholders' perception.
 Challenges and opportunities;
 1.4.
 Feasible use case(s) assessment

-2. Technical Feasibility and Financial Viability
+2. Policy and Organizational Framework
 2.1.
+Governance
+2.2.
+Rules

+3. Technical Feasibility and Financial Viability
+3.1.
 Solution mapping
-2.2.
+3.2.
 Solution specification
-2.3.
-People (personnel, users or customers) requirement 2.4.
-Cost-Benefit Analysis (CBA) and Budgetary Estimation 2.5.
+3.3.
+People (personnel, users or customers) requirement 3.4.
+Cost-Benefit Analysis (CBA) and Budgetary Estimation 3.5.
 Risk management and mitigation measures

-3. Policy and Organizational Framework

 4. Outputs
 Project's timeline, Reporting and deliverable to be submitted as per use case specific requirements.